-Supermarket delivery slots during the coronavirus lockdown are like gold dust – and many of us are staying up all hours in the hope of stumbling across one of the sought-after delivery times.
-This can be a frustrating process for vulnerable customers or those shopping on their behalf.
-We contacted Ocado to find out exactly how vulnerable people can secure these in-demand food shopping deliveries - plus, what to do if you don't need priority access.
+Supermarket delivery slots throughout the coronavirus lockdown have been like gold dust, which can be a frustrating process for vulnerable customers or those shopping on their behalf.
+We contacted Ocado to find out exactly how vulnerable people can secure these in-demand food shopping deliveries during lockdown 3.0 - plus, what to do if you don't need priority access.

 Ocado is giving priority bookings to vulnerable customers